 Keep in mind that people rarely talk in grammatically correct sentences.

 Remember the age of your protagonist.
-Ask yourself if someone that age talks like your character does.
-If not, is there a reason.
+Ask yourself if someone that age talks the way your character does.
+If not, is there a reason?
 If there isn't a reason, re-write the dialogue.

 Read your dialogue out loud.
 Does it flow?